 Washington Smoking in Public Places law and Clark County Code Chapter 24.20

 In 2005 the people of Washington State voted to expand the state Clean Indoor Air Act, now called Smoking in Public Places law, making all indoor public places and workplaces smoke free.
 The law prohibits smoking in any indoor enclosed public places.
 The law applies everywhere, all the time.
+The Smoking in Public Places law (RCW 70.160) is a state law that prohibits smoking in public places and workplaces to protect employees and the public from secondhand smoke.

 In April 2015, the Clark County Board of Health amended Clark County Ordinance 2015-04-18 which codifies the state Smoking in Public Places law and prohibits the use of inhalant delivery systems where smoking is prohibited by state law.
 The sole exception to the code is in stores that exclusively sell, market and/or distribute inhalant delivery systems.
 Sampling of inhalant delivery systems sold in these stores is permitted by persons age 18 and older.